The AAT can review many Child Support decisions made by the Child Support Registrar at Services Australia (the Agency).

 - a decision to refuse to give you more time to object to a Child Support decision.

-For most Child Support decisions, we can only conduct a first review if an Objections Officer at the Department of Human Services has completed a review.
+For most Child Support decisions, we can only conduct a first review if an Objections Officer at the Agency has completed a review.

 A first review is done in the Social Services & Child Support Division of the AAT.